rythrojaofficial/axis45/events/2024-laborday-mini.md

 > **Categories**: Placement will be organized by expected difficulty.
 >
-> Just write down roughly what you plan to do and we'll put you in the right category 👍
+> Just write down the main elements of your combo and we'll put you in the right category 👍 _eg: end with cart front_
 >
-> 1. **A2**: Pass centered around 1-2 basic flipping/Twisting Tricks or many basic non-flipping/Twisting Tricks
+> 1. **A2**: 1-2 basic flipping/Twisting Tricks or _many basic non-flipping/Twisting Tricks_
-> 2. **A3**: Pass includes 1-2 intermediate flipping/Twisting Tricks, variations, connections or many basic flippingOrTwistingTricks
+> 2. **A3**: 1-2 intermediate flipping/Twisting Tricks, variations, connections or _many basic flippingOrTwistingTricks_
-> 3. **A4**: Pass includes 1-2 advanced flipping/ SingleTwisting Tricks, variations, connections or many intermediate flipping/Twisting Tricks
+> 3. **A4**: 1-2 advanced flipping / SingleTwisting Tricks, variations, connections or _many intermediate flipping/Twisting Tricks_
 > 4. **Open S+**: Pass includes everything else: tricks that are roughly dubs+, multiple swings, 3xVariatedTricks, intricate landingStance Modification, etc
 >
 > detailed breakdown [here](https://rythrojaofficial.github.io/curriculum/)